kendopunk/stencil-vizzle/readme/README-STV-LINE-CHART.md

 // e.g.
 myChartData = [
-  IfcStvLineChart,
+  IfcStvLineChart object type,
-  IfcStvLineChart,
+  IfcStvLineChart object type,
   ...etc.
 ]
 ```

 `label` and `color` are optional properties.
 If you desire user-defined colors for each line in the line chart, you will need to transform your data to add the `color` property accordingly.
 Otherwise, use one of the built-in color palette identifiers.
 See the [Color Schemes](#color-schemes) section of this README or [https://github.com/d3/d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic).

 The `data` property is a subjective array of objects.
 Each object in this array MUST have discernable X and Y properties with numeric values, but they do not necessarily have to be named "x" and "y".
-If they are not named "x" and "y", set the `xMetric` and `yMetric` attributes accordingly.
+If they are not named "x" and "y", set the `x-metric` and `y-metric` attributes accordingly.

 #### Default Example
 This JSON object will work "out of the box" because it has both the correct structure and all property names adhere to default conventions.